-Following up on the overwhelmingly positive response we’ve gotten since introducing our new diversified bonus units last fall, we took it upon ourselves to create more curriculum that students, teachers, and Docents will find exciting and engaging.
-We’re thrilled to introduce students to a wide variety of art and artmaking with three new units that will be ready in time for the 2019-2020 school year.
+Following up on the overwhelmingly positive response we’ve gotten since introducing our new diversified bonus lessons last fall, we took it upon ourselves to create more curriculum that students, teachers, and Docents will find exciting and engaging.
+We’re thrilled to introduce students to a wide variety of art and artmaking with three new lessons this year.
 With the help of our faithful Program volunteer and doctoral candidate at Yale University Lindsay Riordan, we’re proud to unveil our new units, which you’ll find more information on below: Sculpture, Photography, and Environmental Art.

-Our new first-grade Sculpture unit will serve as an introduction to the medium, and focus on how artists have sculpted animals throughout history.
-Featuring artwork ranging from the Assyrian Empire to the work of Auguste Rodin, we’re thrilled to be able to get students familiar with this exciting medium.
+Our new first-grade Sculpture lesson serves as an introduction to the medium, and focuses on how artists have sculpted animals throughout history.
+Featuring artwork ranging from the Assyrian Empire to the work of Auguste Rodin, we’re thrilled to get students familiar with this exciting medium.

-For third-graders, our new Photography unit will explore how photography has developed as an art form over time.
-As a relatively “new” artistic medium, this unit will look at the development of photography, from the works of Louis Daguerre to Annie Leibovitz.
+For third-graders, our new Photography lesson explores how photography has developed as an art form over time.
+As a relatively “new” artistic medium, this lesson looks at the development of photography, from the works of Louis Daguerre to Annie Leibovitz.

-Our new Environmental Art unit for fifth-graders will introduce students to this movement (also known as Land Art or Earthworks), which features artwork that confront nature in some way.
-To borrow a phrase straight out of the curriculum, the works in this unit will broaden the idea of what art can be and illustrate how humans have used the earth and nature as a medium for thousands of years, from cave paintings to Spiral Jetty and beyond.
+Our new Environmental Art lesson for fifth-graders introduces students to this movement (also known as Land Art or Earthworks), featuring artwork that confronts nature in some way.
+To borrow a phrase straight out of the curriculum, the works in this unit broaden the idea of what art can be and illustrate how humans have used the earth and nature as a medium for thousands of years, from cave paintings to Spiral Jetty and beyond.

-Each of these units will give students a broader grasp on what “art” is, and how it encompasses so much more than paintings and drawings in museums or galleries.
-As we mentioned before, we’re thrilled to offer these units in our Program!
-Keep an eye out for future Artist Spotlights on the blog featuring artists from these new units, too.
+Each of these lessons gives students a broader grasp on what art is, and how it encompasses so much more than paintings and drawings in museums or galleries.
+We are so thrilled to have these new lessons in our Program this year!

-Read more about last fall’s diverse new units here!
+Read more about last fall’s diverse new lessons here!